Mandeep-Singh-Chawla/JACOCO/README.md

 c) **Perform Actions on the Web Application:**

-Once the server is running, perform actions(run automation scripts) on your application to exercise the code you want to cover.
+Once the server is running, run Automation scripts on the same test env where above setup is done.